dankamongmen/dankdryer/README.md

 * How does air flow?
 Let's get some visible air and test it.
 * Would we benefit from thermal insulation material in the hotbox?
-* Can we use a smaller (cheaper) motor / AC adapter?
+* What all could we accomplish by reading RFID?